 The consequences you could face if you are charged with a felony DUI are life-altering.
 It is imperative that you speak with an experienced defense attorney to help find strategies that could lower your charge severity to a misdemeanor or otherwise reduce these penalties.

-Your situation may seem hopeless if you have been arrested for a DUI; however, it is likely that you have a few different options to help dig yourself out of this hole.
+Your situation may seem hopeless if you have been arrested for a DUI in Napa; however, it is likely that you have a few different options to help dig yourself out of this hole.
 The following are potential defenses that can get your felony DUI dismissed or reduced:

 Police officers are required to have reasonable suspicion that a person inside a vehicle has committed a crime before they can conduct a traffic stop.
 If the reason for the stop was found to be illegitimate, all evidence that was collected during the stop is inadmissible.
 Police can also administer field sobriety tests to gather evidence, but they may not consider factors like slick roadways or a foot injury that can cause a person to fail the tests.
 In these instances, the field sobriety test does not necessarily show intoxication.